Washington State Solar Production Incentive Program: What You Need to Know

-We’ve received a number of inquiries from solar customers expressing confusion about the new state production incentive program that the Legislature passed this summer.
+We’ve received a number of inquiries from solar customers expressing confusion about the new Washington state solar production incentive program that the Legislature passed this summer.

 We don’t have all of the details yet, but we’ve compiled what we do know.
 We will update this post as we learn more, so bookmark this page.